 Apart from analyzing your own data, checking the engagement rate will be useful in the following scenarios:

 - When you consider working with an Instagram influencer and you have to decide who will be best for your brand.
-Checking influencers’ engagement rate should be one of the key factors you look at.
+Checking influencers’ engagement rates should be one of the key factors you look at.

 - When doing competitor research.
 Is your competitors’ strategy more effective than yours?
 How do they engage their audience?
 Which of their posts are at the top?
 As Instagram competitor analysis is something that you should do regularly (e.g., quarterly), it’s worth considering automating this task.